 And now, with the global threat of climate change at its door, the site is having to adapt once again.

-Hidden out-of-site on the abbey’s historic roof is a cluster of heat pumps, working tirelessly to produce renewable heat for the vast hall below.
+Hidden out-of-sight on the abbey’s historic roof is a cluster of heat pumps, working tirelessly to produce renewable heat for the vast hall below.

 A lesson to us all that even in the most challenging of spaces, steps can be taken to tackle emissions.